"WATCHING THE WEATHER TO PROTECT LIFE AND PROPERTY"

 Weather:

-ATEMENT FOR ROUGH SEAS IS IN EFFECT FOR NORTHERN AND EASTERN COASTAL SECTIONS OF CURAÇAO.
-Weather: Partly cloudy skies with conditions remaining predominantly dry.
-Widespread haze is expected to persist, leading to reduced visibility and degraded air quality.
-A fresh to strong windregime will continue to affect the area.
-Forecast high will be 32ºC and the low will be 27ºC.
-Sunrise will occur at 06:10 and sunset at 18:56.
+TATEMENT FOR ROUGH SEAS IS IN EFFECT FOR NORTHERN AND EASTERN COASTAL SECTIONS OF CURAÇAO.
+Weather: Mostly cloudy and hazy conditions with generally dry weather and a persistent strong wind regime.
+Moderate to occasionally strong concentrations of fine Saharan dust will continue to reduce visibility and degrade air quality.
+Forecast high will be 31ºC and the low will be 27ºC.
+Sunrise will occur at 06:10 and sunset at 18:58.

 Winds: